Photometry with XGA

 Basic properties of ANY XGA Product

-Here I just demonstrate some of the most basic (but still useful) properties of XGA’s photometric products.
-I am going to use one of the ratemaps generated for Abell 907, but the properties I demonstrate in this section will be present in any XGA photometric product.
+Here some of the most basic (but still useful) properties of XGA’s photometric products are demonstrated.
+We use one of the ratemaps generated for Abell 907, but the properties demonstrated in this section will be present in any XGA photometric product.
 These first properties should actually be present in every XGA product, photometric or otherwise:

 [18]: